wasmCloud/wasmcloud-dev-site/content/platform-builder/custom-host/_index.en.md

 ### Choosing a Low-Level WebAssembly Engine

-By default, the wasmCloud crate will choose its default underlying WebAssembly engine, [wasm3](https://github.com/wasm3/wasm3).
+By default, the wasmcloud crate will choose its default underlying WebAssembly engine, [wasm3](https://github.com/wasm3/wasm3).
 This is chosen as a default because it is the _all-around_ fastest engine, and since it does interpretation rather than JIT, it supports a larger number of potential targets.
 However, if you wish to change this (or make your choice explicit), then you can choose the supporting WebAssembly execution engine through a _feature flag_ in the `Cargo.toml` file.

 Choose **wasm3**: